-We have previously disclosed the various claims asserted by LDF Acquisition LLC, a special purpose vehicle created by Saybrook Tax Exempt Investors LLC (collectively "Saybrook") and by the Lac Du Flambeau Band of Lake Superior Chippewa Indians and its Lake of the Torches Economic Development Corporation (the "Tribe") in which, among other things, Saybrook seeks repayment from the Tribe for the proceeds from a 2008 bond offering and in which the Tribe seeks to avoid repayment.
-The claims are not yet set for trial.
-While there can be no assurance that we will be successful, based upon currently available information and review with outside counsel, we believe that we have meritorious legal and factual defenses to the matter, and we intend to vigorously defend the claims.
+We have been named, along with other parties, in a lawsuit filed in Wisconsin state court asserting various claims by LDF Acquisition LLC ("LDF"), a special purpose vehicle created by Saybrook Tax Exempt Investors LLC (collectively "Saybrook") and by the Lac Du Flambeau Band of Lake Superior Chippewa Indians and its Lake of the Torches Economic Development Corporation (the "Tribe") in which, among other things, Saybrook seeks repayment from the Tribe for the proceeds from a \$50 million 2008 bond offering ("the bonds') and in which the Tribe seeks to avoid repayment, as well as other claims against us and others.
+We were the initial purchaser of the bonds, which were immediately sold to LDF.
+The claims asserted against Stifel are for breaches of implied warranties of validity and title, securities fraud and statutory misrepresentation under Wisconsin state law, intentional and negligent misrepresentations relating to those matters.
+Saybrook seeks recessionary relief as well as restitutionary damages, including the amounts paid for the bonds, plus costs.
+The claims have been bifurcated by the Court, with the first phase of the trial currently scheduled to commence on October 17, 2016, and a second phase to commence on January 30, 2017.
+While there can be no assurance that we will be successful, we intend to vigorously defend the claims.